GDC-ConsumerEdge/automated-cluster-provisioner/README.md

 ## Usage

-Once the solution is deployed, most usage interaction is expected to happen through the cluster intent data csv file.
-An example can be found [here](./example-source-of-truth.csv), where each row is one cluster for a given location.
-The expected sequence would be:
+With the Automated Cluster Provisioning (ACP) solution, users can provision clusters on their GDC Edge Zones by setting cluster parameters in a cluster intent CSV file and having the ACP solution trigger provisioning once the edge zone is prepared and online.
+An example of cluster intent can be found [here](./example-source-of-truth.csv), where each row is one cluster for a store location.

+> [!IMPORTANT]
+> The Cluster Intent CSV file is set up and managed by the user.
+It is not stored or managed by Google.

+The expected sequence to order a GDC Edge Zone with a provisioned cluster would be:

-1) In a GCP project, place an [order](https://cloud.google.com/distributed-cloud/edge/latest/docs/reference/hardware/rest/v1alpha/projects.locations.orders/create) through the UI or API.
-This will generate a corresponding [Zone](https://cloud.google.com/distributed-cloud/edge/latest/docs/reference/hardware/rest/v1alpha/projects.locations.zones/get) resource.
+1) In a GCP project, place an [order](https://cloud.google.com/distributed-cloud/edge/latest/docs/order) through the UI or API.
+   - This will generate a [Zone](https://cloud.google.com/distributed-cloud/edge/latest/docs/reference/hardware/rest/v1alpha/projects.locations.zones/get) resource which is used for status tracking.
+2) Fill out the Cluster Intent CSV
-2) Add a new line into the cluster intent data csv file filling out `store_id`, `machine_project_id`, and `location` as the key to find the appropriate edge zone.
+   - Add a new line into the Cluster Intent CSV file filling out `store_id`, `machine_project_id`, and `location` as the key to find the appropriate edge zone.
 Then fill out all the other required parameters in the CSV file.
-3) Wait for the next reconciliation loop... and done!
-If this is a new cluster, you'll see a new Cloud Build job which contains the provisioning logic.
+3) Wait for your cluster to be provisioned.
+   - While your hardware is being fulfilled, the ACP solution continuously polls for the Zone's state property to determine if the edge zone is ready for provisioning.
+Once ready, it will create a cluster using the parameters defined in the Cluster Intent CSV file.
+No manual action required.
+4) The Edge Zone is now ready for delivery.

 ## Cluster Intent